S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

     -   **Rate:** _monthly (first week of the month for last month)_
     -   **Responsibilities**: _Jake compiles the monthly report in Confluence_
     -   **Target**: _10_
     -   **Triggers:** _When a recruiter or channel rises above 15, the HR team compiles a detailed report about that partner or channel, and makes a decision how the ratio can be improved, or, if the ratio stays above that threshold for at least 3 months, whether that partner or channel should be kept._
-    -   **Purpose**: _(enabling condition) Identify which recruiters and channels (intended outcome) provide the best return on time spent by senior staff in interviews._
+    -   **Purpose**: _Identify which recruiters and channels provide the best return on time spent by senior staff in interviews._
 2. **Employee retention by recruiter**
     -   **Description:** _For each recruiter, track the total number of employees provided that were employed at the beginning of a month (TE), and the number of employees who left during that month (EL), then calculate retention rate = (TE - TL) / TE * 100_
     -   **Rate:** _monthly_
     -   **Responsibilities**: _monitored by HR team_
     -   **Triggers**: _If the rate for a recruiter is less than the average company retention rate, decide what to do about it in the next Planning Meeting._
-    -   **Purpose**: _(current conditions) Onboarding new people carries a high cost (anticipated effect) and a misplaced candidate results in wasted time, effort, and resources, and the fact that the vacancy will need to be filled again. (enabling condition) Identify which recruiters provide candidates with the highest retention rate, (intended outcome) to minimize the risk of new employees leaving._
+    -   **Purpose**: _Onboarding new people carries a high cost and a misplaced candidate results in wasted time, effort, and resources, and the fact that the vacancy will need to be filled again.
+Identify which recruiters provide candidates with the highest retention rate, to minimize the risk of new employees leaving._
 3. **Disruption-Rate**
     -   **Description**: _Number of process disruptions because of problems attributed to control hardware/software (data source is the productive process execution system)_
     -   **Rate**: _weekly_
     -   **Responsibilities**: _Product Owner provides the metric, team monitors the metric_
     -   **Triggers**: _an average of less than 1 per month over the last 12 months_
-    -   **Purpose**: _(current conditions) Process disruptions are costly, (enabling condition) so we need to ensure the number of process disruptions remains low._
+    -   **Purpose**: _Process disruptions are costly, so we need to ensure the number of process disruptions remains low._

 **Tips:**